addiscent/vagrant-ruby-rails/README.md

 ##### If _The Build_ Fails

-First of all, if the build fails, ensure you save the terminal output messages of the "vagrant up" provisioning build for future reference.
+First, ensure you save the terminal output messages of the "vagrant up" provisioning build for future reference.
 This is usually easily done by backscrolling the terminal, highlighting the terminal text, and then doing copy-paste into a file, and saving it.

 Only you have access to the necessary configuration information about your _host_, so the only practical advice which can be offered here is :